 b.
-Board Type and Decision: In a records review conducted on 17 January 2024, and by a 5-0 vote, the board members determined that the discharge is inequitable based on the applicant's diagnosis of Generalized Anxiety Disorder (GAD) and in-service factors (length and quality of service) that mitigate the applicant's testing positive for THC.
+Board Type and Decision: In a records review conducted on 17 January 2024, and by a 5-0 vote, the board members determined that the discharge is inequitable based on the applicant's diagnosis of Adjustment DO; Depression, VA service connection for PTSD and inservice factors (length, quality, and combat service) that mitigate the applicant's wrongful use of marijuana (2 counts).
 Therefore, the board voted to upgrade the characterization of service to Honorable and change the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
 No change to the reentry code.